Building communities, becoming global citizens

 To provide permanent, measurable gains in the standard of living of rural poor populations and to promote understanding between people.

 We work intensively with a rural community over the course of four years.
 In a series of inter-related programs, we build capacity in the adult population to accomplish sustaining goals such as personal agency, food security and economic expansion.
 We create local employment for families through micro-enterprise development.
-We develop the community’s ability to perform economically viable work and to work together as community members to achieve shared goals.
+We develop a community’s ability to perform economically viable work and to work together as community members to achieve shared goals.
 We identify the complex array of community needs that must be addressed and coordinate comprehensive efforts through partnerships with other organizations.
 We foster understanding between people by bringing diverse groups together to share in the effort to improve the conditions in rural communities.

 How We Work